 Cathy Stoyko and Sharon Bayly 'The Coronation Ceremony'

-Shortly after the birth of my daughter I began running the Abbey, an arts venue in Cumberland, in collaboration with Avigdor Shulmen.
+Shortly after the birth of my daughter I began running the Abbey, an arts venue in Cumberland B.C. in collaboration with Avigdor Shulmen.
 At the Abbey I presented world music concerts, cabaret productions, films, dance events and workshops.
-When my daughter was two, I began teaching dance, mixed media art and mask making classes and workshops.
+When my daughter was two, I began teaching regular weekly dance classes and mixed media art and mask making workshops.

 the Abbey Arts Centre 2005, Cumberland B.C.